Jeyther/Jeyther/README.md

 ### <div align="center">Hello!
 I'm Jeyther, a Junior improving every day to be a Hight-Level Front-end developer 👨‍💻- "The Journey is just beggining" 🚀</div>

-- 🥇 I have graduated as a front end developer at the [CoderHouse] Institute(https://www.coderhouse.com.pe/)
+- 🥇 I have graduated as a Front-End developer at the [CoderHouse](https://www.coderhouse.com.pe/) Institute

 - 🌱 I’m currently learning React.JS